FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 ```

 TypeScript interfaces allow us to describe some data structure in out application.
 They are removed at runtime, and do not have any runtime performance costs.
-They are designed to improve static analysis and make your programs more understandable.
+They enable static analysis and make your programs more understandable.

 ---